Skip to main content

 OptionDescriptionExample

--stu, --studioFilters and displays the list of Starters by the Studio.
+-stu, --studioFilters and displays the list of Starters by Studio.

 stk list starter --studio studio-name